Johnny Martorano: Criminal career

+The Winter Hill Gang made a second attempt on Notarangeli's life on March 19, 1973 after they were tipped that their target was at a restaurant on Boston's waterfront.
+After following a car in which they mistakenly thought Notarangeli was traveling, Martorano and Howie Winter opening fire on the occupants of the vehicle in an attack coordinated by other gang members in a "radio car" using walkie-talkies.
+The driver, Albert Plummer, was killed and two passengers, Frank Capizzi and Hugh "Sonny" Shields, were critically wounded.

-In 1979, Flemmi and Bulger learned that Martorano and several other Winter Hill members, including James "Gentleman Jim" Mulvey, 'Volkswagon' Dwight Taylor, and Victor 'The Vulture' Vitale, were about to be indicted for a horse race-fixing scheme involving Fat Tony Ciulla.
+In 1979, Flemmi and Bulger learned that Martorano and several other Winter Hill members, including James "Gentleman Jim" Mulvey, 'Volkswagon' Dwight Taylor, and Victor 'The Vulture' Vitale, were about to be indicted for a horse race-fixing scheme involving "Fat" Tony Ciulla.
 They warned Martorano, who quickly fled to Florida.
 He spent the next 16 years as a fugitive, although he was frequently called on to take part in murders.
 Along with Winter Hill member Joe McDonald, he was the triggerman for the hits on Roger Wheeler and John Callahan.
 Martorano initially objected to having Callahan killed but was eventually convinced by Bulger and Flemmi.
+While on the run in Florida, Martorano fathered a son, James Stephen, who was named after Bulger and Flemmi, with his girlfriend Patricia Lytle.

-Martorano was arrested in Boca Raton, Florida in January 1995.
+Martorano was arrested in Boca Raton, Florida in January 1995 after Flemmi tipped the FBI off to his whereabouts.
 Martorano was charged, along with Flemmi and two Boston mafiosi, on a massive racketeering indictment; however, he abruptly agreed to a plea bargain deal in 1999.
-He was angered that Bulger, Taylor, Vitale, and Flemmi hadn't made any effort to keep him out of the 1979 race-fixing indictment, but had persuaded FBI agent John Connolly to ensure they wouldn't be indicted.
-More seriously, Bulger and Flemmi had been the ones to tip off authorities about Martorano's whereabouts.
+He was angered that Bulger, Taylor, Vitale, and Flemmi made no effort to keep him out of the 1979 race-fixing indictment, but had persuaded FBI agent John Connolly to ensure they would not be indicted.
+More seriously, Bulger and Flemmi tipped off authorities about Martorano's whereabouts.
 In return for confessing his murders, Martorano received a reduced prison sentence of 12 years.
 In 2007, he was released from prison and given $20,000 to start a new life.
 Martorano turned down an offer to enter the witness protection program and was still living in the Boston area as of 2008.